-117. PLS suffered injury and damages as a result of Defendants' unlawful conduct.
+- 121. PLS suffered injury and damages as a result of Defendants' unlawful conduct.
 Adoption and implementation of the Clear Cooperation Policy had the natural and intended effect on PLS's business operations.
 Listings were removed from PLS and submitted instead to NAR-affiliated MLSs.
 Agent participation in PLS declined.
 PLS's access to capital was constrained.
-PLS was foreclosed from the commercial opportunities necessary to innovate and grow.

-118. Injury to PLS was the direct, foreseeable and intended result of the Defendants' conduct.
+PLS was foreclosed from the commercial opportunities necessary to innovate and grow. - 122.
+Injury to PLS was the direct, foreseeable and intended result of the Defendants' conduct.
 The Defendants' conduct simultaneously harmed PLS and consumers in the relevant market by excluding PLS and thereby artificially maintaining or increasing the prices paid by licensed real estate professionals for listing network services for the sale of residential real estate.
 Although the mechanism of injury to PLS and to licensed real estate professionals (and thereby to consumers) is the same, the damages caused by Defendants' conduct in the form of higher prices is distinct from, and not duplicative of, the damages caused to PLS, which take the form of lost profits and damaged equity and goodwill.
-PLS is the most direct victim of the Defendants' conduct, and apportionment of the harms suffered by PLS and those suffered by less-direct victims of the Defendants' conduct will not be difficult.

-1 PLS'S CLAIMS FOR RELIEF 2 COUNT ONE 3 (Violation of the Sherman Act) 4 119.
-Plaintiff hereby restates Paragraphs 1 through 118 of this Complaint.
+1 PLS'S CLAIMS FOR RELIEF 2 COUNT ONE 3 (Violation of the Sherman Act) 4 123.
+Plaintiff hereby restates Paragraphs 1 through 122 of this Complaint.
 5 The Defendants' conduct as alleged herein are unreasonable restraints of trade in 6 violation of Section 1 of the Sherman Act, 15 U.S.C. § 1.
-7 120.
+7 124.
 The Defendants' conduct has caused injury and damage to PLS in the 8 form of lost profits.
-9 121.
+9 125.
 The Defendants' conduct has caused injury and damage to PLS in the 10 form of lost equity and goodwill, diminishing the value of PLS as a going concern.
-11 COUNT TWO 12 (Violation of the Cartwright Act) 13 122.
-Plaintiff hereby restates Paragraphs 1 through 118 of this Complaint.
+11 COUNT TWO 12 (Violation of the Cartwright Act) 13 126.
+Plaintiff hereby restates Paragraphs 1 through 122 of this Complaint.
 14 The Defendants' conduct as alleged herein are unreasonable restraints of trade in 15 violation of the Cartwright Act, Bus. & Prof. Code § 16720(a)-(c).
-16 123.
+16 127.
 The Defendants' conduct has caused injury and damage to PLS in the 17 form of lost profits.
-18 124.
+18 128.
 The Defendants' conduct has caused injury and damage to PLS in the 19 form of lost equity and goodwill, diminishing the value of PLS as a going concern.
 20 PRAYER FOR RELIEF 21 WHEREFORE, Plaintiff respectfully prays for relief and judgment against 22 Defendants as follows: 23 1.
 Enter an Order permanently enjoining the Defendants from enforcing 24 the Clear Cooperation Policy or any variant of that policy; 25 2.
 Award compensatory and trebled damages in favor of the Plaintiff and 26 against all Defendants, jointly and severally, including all interest thereon; 27 3.
 Award Plaintiff reasonable costs and expenses incurred in this action, 28 including attorneys' fees and expert fees; and